Law Forum

 ECHR

-Human Rights, Ecclesiastical Casemap
+Human Rights, Ecclesiastical

-The court considered executive interference in the appointment of the Chief Mufti of the Bulgarian Muslims: "Where the organisation of the religious community is at issue, Article 9 must be interpreted in the light of Article 11 of the Convention which safeguards associative life against unjustified State interference.
-Seen in this perspective, the believer’s right to freedom of religion encompasses the expectation that the community will be allowed to function peacefully free from arbitrary State intervention.
+The Grand Chamber considered executive interference in the appointment of the Chief Mufti of the Bulgarian Muslims: "Where the organisation of the religious community is at issue, Article 9 must be interpreted in the light of Article 11 of the Convention which safeguards associative life against unjustified State interference.
+Seen in this perspective, the believer's right to freedom of religion encompasses the expectation that the community will be allowed to function peacefully free from arbitrary State intervention.
 Indeed, the autonomous existence of religious communities is indispensable for pluralism in a democratic society and is thus an issue at the very heart of the protection which Article 9 affords.
 It directly concerns not only the organisation of the community as such but also the effective enjoyment of the right to freedom of religion by all its active members" The court "recalls that, but for very exceptional cases, the right to freedom of religion as guaranteed under Convention excludes any discretion on the part of the State to determine whether religious beliefs or the means used to express such beliefs are legitimate."
 Not every act which is in some way motivated or inspired by religious belief is to be regarded as the manifestation of religion.

 The court considered the need for precision in the formulation of law and said: “For domestic law to meet these requirements [that is, of accessibility and foreseeability] it must afford a measure of legal protection against arbitrary interferences by public authorities with the rights safeguarded by the Convention.
 In matters affecting fundamental rights it would be contrary to the rule of law, one of the basic principles of a democratic society enshrined in the Convention, for a legal discretion granted to the executive to be expressed in terms of an unfettered power.
 Consequently, the law must indicate with sufficient clarity the scope of any such discretion conferred on the competent authorities and the manner of its exercise.